PrinceElixir/ThreeJS-Project/README.md

 # This is project named YourTee where you can build you own customisable T-Shirts
-Confused about the T-shirt pattern do not worry ask AI and the power of DALLE AI will help you out to make a T-Shirt for you Experience the power of Three.js in it's full glory.
+Confused about the T-shirt pattern do not worry ask AI and the power of DALLE AI will help you out to make a T-Shirt for you.

+Experience the power of Three.js in it's full glory.

-To run the project on your local environment use npm i to install dependencies generate a new OPENAI_API_KEY creating a dotenv file use npm run dev to start the Client use npm start to start the server
+To run the project on your local environment -

+  use "npm i" to install dependencies.

+  generate a new "OPENAI_API_KEY" creating a dotenv file

+use "npm run dev" to start the Client

+use "npm start" to start the server